 Ashlyn Mehr aka “Smash”

 Joining us for her first season at the Lodge as Hostess, Ashlyn grew up not too far away in Smithers BC.
-If she seems familiar the reason might be that she is the younger sister of last season’s Hostess, Jenna.
-Ashlyn has just finished her undergraduate degree in History from the University of Calgary and is heading back to school in the fall for a degree in Education.
-Ask her how she fared in the Spring Squash tournament against Robyn & Jenna!
+Ashlyn has finished her undergraduate degree in History from the University of Calgary and is now working on an after degree in Education.

 Braedyn Deagle aka ‘RBS’

 Braedyn joined the guide team in 2017.
 RBS grew up fishing the waters around Dundas with his dad making him no stranger to the fishing grounds.
 His enthusiasm and passion for salmon fishing is contagious.
 When he’s not on the water Braedyn is a world traveler and avid hunter.
-This winter after hunting in some of the most harsh and remote areas BC has to offer for a variety of big game, Braedyn and Cheeks explored Costa Rica, with Braedyn continuing on to Australia.
 Braedyn’s happy to be home on Dundas for the summer.

 Noel Richard aka “Noelsy” Another BC boy, Noelsy grew up in Terrace, BC fly-fishing the vast number of local rivers for salmon and steelhead.
 Before joining us in 2018 Noel was chasing big chinook in the headwaters of Rivers Inlet for several years.
 It would be tough to find a more positive and friendly guy than Noel, making him a pleasure to spend a day on the water with.
-Noel is also an avid photographer with a knack for fishing and nature shots that he would be happy to share at the end of a trip.
+Noel’s latest passion is snorkeling and he is beginning to explore underwater photography and spearfishing.

 Mat Ferraro aka “Faty” New to our guide team in 2019, but no stranger to salmon fishing in BC, is Mat Ferraro.
-Some of you may have encountered Mat guiding at Hippa the last three seasons, or perhaps in his winter capacity as a tail guide skiing at Baldface Lodge.
+Some of you may have encountered Mat in the past guiding at Hippa, or perhaps in his winter capacity as a tail guide skiing at Baldface Lodge.
 A common theme with all of our team … Mat is serious about fishing, whether it is fly fishing the rivers and streams around Nelson, BC or chasing big chinook salmon in Rivers Inlet and up the coast of BC, Mat gives it his all.
-We look forward to having him on the team this summer.
+We look forward to having him on the team again this summer.

-Tanis Douglas Tanis will once again be the smiling face that greets you at the airport in Prince Rupert this summer.
-Back for her fourth season running the shuttle service at the airport, Tanis is looking forward to seeing all of you again and getting caught up as she races you down to the float plane dock to start your adventure
+Tanis Douglas & Sydney Greer Tanis and Sydney will once again be the smiling faces that greet you at the airport in Prince Rupert this summer.
+These ladies are looking forward to seeing all of you again and getting caught up they race you down to the float plane dock to start your adventure